jgogola/AltFuture/README.md

 - Revamp table data and what columns should show at what view size.
 - Added SVG Icons for the crypto assets.
 - Migration "AlterCryptoAddCryptoIconField".

+### 4/17/2023 - 4/18/2023
+- Dark Mode Color Theme for UI
+- Styled all pages to adhere to new CSS styles.
+- Added Crypto logos